Search for photons above 10$^{19}$ eV with the surface detector of the Pierre Auger Observatory: Photon showers at the Pierre Auger Observatory

 These main features of photon showers, depicted in \cref{fig:EASschematic}, are amplified by the Landau-Pomeranchuk-Migdal (LPM) effect~\cite{Landau:1953um,Migdal:1956tc} resulting in a suppression of the bremsstrahlung and pair-production cross sections.

 The picture of UHE photon showers is supplemented by accounting for the influence of the magnetic field of the Earth, which can allow for the conversion of photons into an $e^\pm$ pair before they enter the upper atmosphere (``preshowering'' effect \cite{McBreen_preshower_PRD1981}).
-The resulting showers are a superposition of cascades initiated by lower energy electrons and photons, giving rise to smaller $X_{\rm max}$ values on average.
+The resulting showers are a superposition of cascades initiated by lower energy electrons and photons, giving rise to smaller $X_{\rm max}$ values on average than photon showers of the same energy not affected by the preshowering, and, as a consequence, a reduced separation in the average $X_{\rm max}$ from nucleus-induced showers.